 – Application of the Fresco Plaster

 – Brief History of Western Fresco

-Most of these guides are the record of school research or transcripts of a fresco painting experiment or an introduction workshop performed by a fresco enthusiast and a lot of guesswork.
+Most of these guides are the record of school research, or transcripts of a fresco painting experiment, or an introduction workshop performed by a fresco enthusiast and a lot of guesswork.
 Very few are written by a professional artist and even fewer by a practicing fresco artist.
-Authors are just scratching the surface of the fresco painting and often misinform the reader.
-Not to mention that it usually ends right there – at the end of the article – there is no follow-up option or support to answer more in-depth fresco questions on the technique of the fresco painting.
+Authors are just scratching the surface of the fresco painting and often misinforms the reader.
+Not to mention that it usually ends right there – at the end of the article – there is no follow-up option or support to answer more in-depth questions on the technique of the fresco painting.

-We started the same way about 25 years ago – a 600 years old “articles” from the “Cennini’s Treatise of Painting” by Cennino Cennini, an early 20th century book by an unknown author (the book was missing front and back covers) found at the yard sale and prior introduction to fresco from Russian Art School.
+We did start the same way about 25 years ago – a 600 years old “articles” from the “Cennini’s Treatise of Painting” by Cennino Cennini, an early 20th century book by an unknown author found at the yard sale and prior introduction to fresco from a Russian Art School.

-Our fresco video tutorials were created by our founder after over 20 years of practicing on a large and small scale and teaching fresco painting to all levels of artists.
-You should begin the study with a clear understanding of the medium, terminology and process.
+Our fresco video tutorials were created by our founder after over 20 years of practicing fresco on a large and small scale as well as teaching fresco painting to all levels of artists.
+Our fresco tutorials enable artists to begin the study with a clear understanding of the medium, terminology and process.
 You will be able to take full advantage of our advanced fresco programs after watching the tutorials (yes, tutorials enable you to work on your own successfully and with confidence).

-Our method is a style independent approach.
-Every student gets a personal curriculum based on their work and desires.
-We use and referring to a variety of traditional fresco styles to illustrate the principles and technical details, Our goal is to enable and assist you in adapting your own style to a new medium, to propel your career and enhance your art through fresco.
+Our method and approach is style independent.
+Every student receives a personal curriculum based on their work and aspirations.
+We use a variety of traditional fresco styles to illustrate the principles and technical details.
+Our goal is to enable and assist you in adapting your own style to a new medium, to propel your career, and to enhance your art through fresco.
 Our goal is “To see fresco being painted in every town!” and we don’t want them to look the same 🙂

 Our Fresco Curriculum Subjects